Examples:

 Did something ever come of John's plan to start a winery?

-How is the remodelling of your bathroom coming?
+How is the remodeling of your bathroom coming?

 The computer came along and changed the way we do business.